raysan5/raylib/README.md

 -------------------

 On September 2014, after 5 month of raylib 1.1 release, it comes raylib 1.2.
-Again, this version presents a complete internal redesign of [core] (https://github.com/raysan5/raylib/blob/master/src/core.c) module to support two new platforms: [Android] (http://www.android.com/) and [Raspberry Pi] (http://www.raspberrypi.org/).
+Again, this version presents a complete internal redesign of [core](https://github.com/raysan5/raylib/blob/master/src/core.c) module to support two new platforms: [Android](http://www.android.com/) and [Raspberry Pi](http://www.raspberrypi.org/).

 It's been some month of really hard work to accomodate raylib to those new platforms while keeping it easy for the user.
 On Android, raylib manages internally the activity cicle, as well as the inputs; on Raspberry Pi, a complete raw input